Why Study Abroad in Germany?

 How hard is it to get a DAAD scholarship?

-For international students who meet the requirements and have completed a bachelor's degree, getting a DAAD scholarship is surprisingly doable.
+The German Academic Exchange Service (DAAD) is a merit-based funding organization.
+There is a vast amount of funding on the various academic levels and the number of applicants varies from funding to funding.
+For both national and international students who meet the requirements, getting a DAAD scholarship is surprisingly doable.
 The hard work comes from your undergraduate studies and experience in the field.
 That said, it takes dedication and preparation to receive any scholarship, and DAAD is no exception.
-Do your research and apply for the DAAD scholarship as soon as you're eligible.
+Do your research, put in the work, and apply for the DAAD scholarship as soon as you're eligible.
 You never know what might come of it.

 Can I get a DAAD scholarship without work experience?